Probing Andreev reflection reach in semiconductor-superconductor hybrids by Aharonov-Bohm effect

-Let us consider the nanostructure with a NS interface depicted schematically in Fig. \ref{rings} (a).
+Let us consider proximitized nanostructure depicted schematically in Fig. \ref{rings} (a).
 When the excitation energy of the incoming electron lies inside the superconducting gap the electron undergoes Andreev reflection at the NS interface.
 As a result, the period of the Aharonov-Bohm oscillations is determined by the phase accumulated both by the propagating electron and the retro-reflected hole.
-The particles acquire the phase during propagation on the total length $L_i^s = L_i + \xi$, where $L_i$ is twice the distance of propagation through the half of one arm of the interferometer -- one for scattering of electron, one for the hole -- for the case of half-covered ring.
-Most importantly the length $L_i^s$ is increased by $\xi$ that stems from the phase accumulated by the electron and hole evanescent modes in the proximitized part where $\langle e^{-x/\xi}|\mathbf{A}|e^{-x/\xi}\rangle \sim \xi/2$.
+The particles acquire phase that correspond to their wave-function span on the total length $L_i^s = 2L_i + 2\xi$, where $2L_i$ is twice the distance of propagation through the normal part of the interferometer -- one for scattering of electron, one for the hole.
+Most importantly the length $L_i^s$ is increased by $2\xi$ that stems from the phase accumulated by the electron and hole evanescent modes in the proximitized part.
 The elongation of the effective propagation length of the particles by Andreev reflection will lead to a decrease of the Aharonov-Bohm oscillation period.

-To test our prediction we perform numerical experiments in which we simulate electronic transport in proximitized interferometers of different geometry.
+To test our prediction we perform numerical experiments in which we simulate electronic transport in proximitized interferometers of different geometry in the topologically trivial regime.
 The system is described by the Bogoliubov-de Gennes Hamiltonian